DO-Solutions/os-k8s/README.md

 ## Prepare AxoSysLog Collector for Installation

+We'll use helm to install AxoSysLog Collector and pass custom values.

 To configure the AxoSysLog collector with the correct address, user, and password for your OpenSearch database, follow these steps:

 ### Automated Script